bob7/distance-distribution/README.md

 Was used during the research published in:

-The idemetric property: when most distances are (almost) the same G.Barmpalias, N.Huang, A.Lewis-Pye, A.Li, X.Li, Y.Pan, T.Roughgarden
+The idemetric property: when most distances are (almost) the same.
+G.Barmpalias, N.Huang, A.Lewis-Pye, A.Li, X.Li, Y.Pan, T.Roughgarden.
 Proceedings of the Royal Society A vol 475(2222), 2019.

 https://royalsocietypublishing.org/doi/pdf/10.1098/rspa.2018.0283

 https://arxiv.org/abs/1804.11187

 which explains the high concentration of the distribution on one or two values.